Basics

 • Mismatched business name formatting: Make sure the business name you enter matches your official documents as closely as possible.

 • Not preparing for the video call: Some sellers are caught off guard by the video verification request.
-If Amazon schedules a verification call, have your original passport or Emirates ID, your trade licence, and a quiet, well-lit space ready.
+If Amazon schedules a verification call, have your original passport or Emirates ID, your trade license, and a quiet, well-lit space ready.

 • Slow responses to document requests: When Amazon asks for additional documentation, replying quickly can help keep the process moving.